JacksonnF/InfoQGAN/README.md

 In this project we recreated the research done by Lee et al 2023 (https://arxiv.org/pdf/2309.01363.pdf) Our main task was to demonstrate a working InfoQGAN.
 To do this we started by creating a GAN followed by developing a MINE network and later applying these to a quantum generator producing our final InfoQGAN.
 The working of these models is demonstrated by modelling 3 datasets: a central square, and offset circle and two financial assets to promote the application of an InfoQGAN to MPT.

+The main findings are summarized in the `Final report.pdf`.
+The final report reviews the key mathematical equations behind an InfoQGAN, alongside a discussion of the paper, their results in contrast to our results and an opinion and interpration of the latter.

 `./QGAN.ipynb` and `./InfoQGAN.ipynb` are the two key files that create a working version of their respective models.

 ## Repo Structure